-Whether it’s an on-campus apartment, a house nearby, or a condominium downtown, here are some options for housing that may fit your needs.
+Whether it is an on-campus apartment, a house nearby, or a condominium downtown, here are some options for housing that may fit your needs.

 Although most students attend all their classes within a two-block radius, IUPUI is still a big campus.
 Check out IUPUI's official interactive online campus map which includes parking information.
 To learn more about parking passes and citations, go to Parking Services.

-IUPUI Parking & Transportation Services provides complimentary shuttle service connecting many areas on the IUPUI campus and the North Campus parking lots along Indiana Avenue.
-With 5 shuttle lines and more than 20 stops, getting to and from your office or classroom is quick and easy, and it’s free to anyone in the university community!
+IUPUI Parking & Transportation Services provides a complimentary shuttle service connecting many areas on the IUPUI campus and the North Campus parking lots along Indiana Avenue.
+Getting to and from your office or classroom is quick and easy, and it is free to anyone in the university community!
 Information on each route can be found on the Campus Shuttle Routes website.